Fluent migrations

 • Push changes to the remote.

-The duration of this step depends on the number of migrations and the speed of the Internet connection, but it should take about 20-30 minutes.
+The duration of this step depends on the number of migrations and the speed of the Internet connection, but this should only take a few minutes to run.

 While migrations run, it’s important to look out for errors in the console, even if the standard output is quite noisy: